 We also recognise that our activities produce waste and so we strive to reduce, recycle or re-use this where we can.
 For the waste that we are unable to eliminate, we make sure that this is disposed of in a safe and responsible manner.

-Of the water we used in 2012, 91% was discharged as waste effluent.
+Of the water we used in 2016, 79% was discharged as waste effluent (equal to that of 2015).
 Any effluent that we discharge must not only comply with local legislation and discharge limits, but also work towards meeting our own internal global effluent policy.
 This policy has been developed to ensure that all our operations, regardless of location, will meet a high standard in terms of the effluent they discharge.
 These standards require our operations to measure and monitor the quality of effluent discharges in terms of a number of criteria, including oxygen demand, pH and metals content.
-Our internal limits often go well beyond legal requirements.
+Our internal limits usually go well beyond legal requirements.